andyluo22/SliderPuzzle/README.md

 Since the **A* Algorithm** and pathfinding algorithms inevitably must consider different paths, this takes up a lot of time and heap storage space.
 To improve the efficiency of the algorithm, two critical optimizations were considered:

-_1._ Never consider search nodes that are the same as the parent nodes parent, or simply the grandparent of the current node as this leads to redudancy in path computation
+_1._ Never consider search nodes that are the same as the parent nodes' parent, or simply do not consider the grandparent of the current node as this leads to redudancy in path computation

-_2._ Cache the Manhattan priorites of each search node when constructing that search node - simply instantiate and pre-compute the Manhattan priorty value before hand so that the priority queue does not need to compute these values from scratch.
+_2._ Cache the Manhattan priorites of each search node when constructing that search node to an instance variable - simply instantiate and pre-compute the Manhattan priorty value before hand so that the priority queue does not need to compute these values from scratch each time - reducing memory storage and time.

 ## The A* Algorithm Implementation